Mikhail Tugan-Baranovsky: Academic career

-Following the intellectual example of Karl Marx and Frederick Engels, Tugan-Baranovsky looked to England for the path that developing nations such as Russia inevitably must travel.
+Following the intellectual example of Karl Marx and Frederick Engels, Tugan-Baranovsky envisaged an inevitable path for development modelled on England for guidance for nations such as Russia to follow.
 He next journeyed to London in the spring and summer of 1891 to work in the British Museum, there examining the collection of rare books and statistical works.
 He then returned to Russia, spending two more years at work in St. Petersburg on a substantial tome of business cycle theory, Industrial Crises in Contemporary England: Their Causes and Influences on the Life of the People.
 Publication of the book in 1894 earned Tugan-Baranovsky a Master's degree in Political Economics from Moscow University.

 The achievement of this academic rank allowed Tugan-Baranovsky to gain employment in academia, accepting an appointment as a Privatdozent (lecturer) at St. Petersburg University.
+In 1898 he published The Russian Factory in the Nineteenth Century.
+This was the first volume of a planned more extensive work dealing with the impact of factory life on Russian society.
 According to his student and biographer Nikolai Kondratiev, Tugan-Baranovsky retained this position until 1899, when he was dismissed for political unreliability.
+Nevertheless he announced that he was planning a second volume with material of a more theoretical nature in the preface to the 2nd edition published in 1900.
+Opinions vary as regards whether a draft manuscript of volume II was ever written.

 In 1917 Tugan published a book "Paper Currency and Metal", where he presented a theory of fiat paper currency, believing that a new stage in monetary history after the war was coming.
 He connected the value of fiat currency with the business cycle and with aggregate demand.
 He proposed active monetary policy, mainly through exchange rate control.
 In many respects he could be considered as a forerunner of the theory of endogenous money.